There are lots of things you’ll need to take into account when buying a home and missing just one of them could end up costing you dear.

 Substandard plumbing.
 Check the pressure on the taps and ask about the radiators and boiler and whether the current homeowner has had any issues

 The presence of damp.
 Keep an eye out for musty smells and discoloration on ceilings or near skirting boards

 Limited storage space.
-Houses will naturally look spacious when you view them but think about all of the things you have to move in and whether the property has sufficient space
+Houses will naturally look spacious when you view them but think about all of the things you have to move in and whether the property has enough room

 Poor soundproofing.
 This could be especially relevant if the property is on a busy road, near to a pub or train station, or if there are lots of neighbours in adjoining homes